buanet/ioBroker.docker/README.md

 ### Where can I get help?

-If you have any questions or need help please contact the ioBroker community:
+If you have any questions or need help please visit the ioBroker community:
 * [ioBroker forum](https://forum.iobroker.net/)
 * [Discord channel](https://discord.gg/Ne3y6fUac3)
 * [Facebook group](https://www.facebook.com/groups/440499112958264/)

 ### How to report an issue or request a feature?

-If you think you found an issue let us know by opening an [GitHub issue](https://github.com/buanet/ioBroker.docker/issues).
+If you think you found an issue let us know by opening a [GitHub issue](https://github.com/buanet/ioBroker.docker/issues).
 Make sure you have googled it before.
 Please do not use the issues for support questions.
 Not every error message is worth a new report.
 Use [discussions](https://github.com/buanet/ioBroker.docker/discussions) if you are not sure.

 ## :eyes: Miscellaneous